 What you see here is one of the first photos from my trip to Switzerland in September 2015.
 That morning, I had flown to Geneva from Manchester and got my bearings enough to catch a train from the airport to the city centre where I found my hotel and dropped off my luggage.
-Once settled into my room, I then set about trotting about the city to see its sights and get to know the place.
+Once settled into my room, I then set to trotting about the city to see its sights and get to know the place.

 There are times when I cannot recall how an idea came to me and my making for Lac Léman (or Lake Geneva) would be one of those.
 My suspicion is inspection of a map led me there and that is when I got my first glimpse of Jet d'Eau, once part of a scheme harnessing water power for local craftsmen.